pokt-network/poktroll-alpha/docs/nodes.md

 A Sovereign Relayer is one that:

-- Sends Txs to the sequencer
+- Sends Txs to the sequencer (or its own rollup node that gossips with the sequencer)
   - specified via `--sequencer-node`
 - Runs it's own Pocket Full Node (specified via `--pocket-node`) to:
   - read on-chain data